Dreame L40s Ultra

 • Dustbin capacity is 0.32 l on Dreame L40s Ultra and 0.38 l on iRobot Roomba Max 705 Vac.

-• Dreame L40s Ultra automatically adjusts its height, but iRobot Roomba Max 705 Vac does not.
+• Washable filters are included with Dreame L40s Ultra but not with iRobot Roomba Max 705 Vac.

-• iRobot Roomba Max 705 Vac indicates when full, but Dreame L40s Ultra does not.
+• A full dustbin indicator is present on iRobot Roomba Max 705 Vac but not on Dreame L40s Ultra.

 • Suction power is 19000 Pa on Dreame L40s Ultra and 13000 Pa on iRobot Roomba Max 705 Vac.